Policy Speech by Prime Minister Shinzo Abe to the 193rd Session of the Diet

 Tensions are rising in areas stretching from the Sea of Japan to the East China Sea and down into the South China Sea, and the security environment surrounding Japan is becoming increasingly severe.
 I will work proactively to enhance relations with our neighboring countries in the interests of regional peace and stability.

 Enhancing our relations with Russia is also extremely important from the perspective of security in Northeast Asia.
-However, more than 70 years after the end of World War II, we still find ourselves in the unusual situation in which a peace treaty has yet to be concluded between our nations.
+However, more than 70 years after the end of World War II, we still find ourselves in the unnatural state of affairs in which a peace treaty has yet to be concluded between our nations.

 When President Putin visited Japan last month we shared with each other our sincere intention to find a solution to this issue.
 We agreed to begin negotiations on the issue of former island residents freely visiting their hometowns and their family graves, and on joint economic activities based on a “special arrangement” covering all four islands of the Northern Territories, and these moves represent important first steps on the way toward concluding a peace treaty based on a fresh new approach.